 Waking up to find out the “daily drink” happens to be your favorite is like a Christmas morning surprise.

-6) Find the Cheap Drinks in Port
+5) Find Cheap Drinks in Port

 If you have an extra hour or two to burn while in port, skip the sugary overpriced drinks at Señor Frog’s and Fat Tuesday’s.
 Instead find a cozy local bar a little further away from the port to throw back a few.
 Not only will you have a more authentic travel experience with local flavor, but you also may find local prices!